-The SUS bit is read only bit in the status register (S15) that is set to 1 after executing a Program/Erase Suspend (75H) command.
-The SUS bit is cleared to 0 by Program/Erase Resume (7AH) command as well as a power-down, power-up cycle.
+The SUS1 and SUS2bit are read only bit in the status register (S15and S10) that are set to 1 after executing an Program/Erase Suspend (75H) command (The Erase Suspend will set the SUS1 to 1,and the Program Suspend will set the SUS2 to 1).
+The SUS1 and SUS2 bit are cleared to 0 by Program/Erase Resume (7AH) command as well as a power-down, power-up cycle.